christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 # Further work

 For further research the boundary will be taken in consideration while generating the PQ meshes.
-The fourth mesh $\mathbb{R}^3_{4}$ that failed in the frame field algorithm has to be developped accordingly to its curvature for it to unwrap while avoiding collisions.
+The fourth mesh $\mathbb{R}^3_{4}$ that failed in the frame field algorithm has to be developed accordingly to its curvature for it to unwrap while avoiding collisions.